Boxing at the 2020 Summer Olympics – Men's super heavyweight

 The men's super heavyweight boxing event at the 2020 Summer Olympics is scheduled to take place between 24 July and 8 August 2021 at the Ryōgoku Kokugikan.
 17 boxers from 17 nations are expected to compete.

-The medals for the competition were presented by William Frederick Blick, Urganda; IOC Member, and the medalists' bouquets were presented by Morinari Watanabe, Japan; BTF Chair.
+The medals for the competition were presented by William Frederick Blick, Uganda; IOC Member, and the medalists' bouquets were presented by Morinari Watanabe, Japan; BTF Chair.

 Background

 This will be the 10th appearance of the men's super heavyweight event.
 The event was first held in 1984, taking the place of heavyweight as the unlimited weight class (with heavyweight limited to 91 kg at that point), and has been held at every Summer Olympics since.
 The super heavyweight continues to allow boxers above the 91 kg limit of heavyweight.

 Reigning World Champion Bakhodir Jalolov of Uzbekistan has qualified for the Games.
 Jalolov is a 8–0 professional and resides in California.
 The 2016 Olympic champion, Tony Yoka of France, turned professional and did not attempt to qualify.